livekit/components-js/packages/shadcn/README.md

 Agents UI is the easiest way to build agentic voice applications faster on top of LiveKit primitives.

-Agents UI is a component library built on top of [shadcn/ui](https://ui.shadcn.com/) and [AI Elements](https://ai-sdk.dev/elements) to accelerate building agentic applications on top of LiveKit's real-time platform.
+Agents UI is a component library built on top of [shadcn/ui](https://ui.shadcn.com/) to accelerate building agentic applications on top of LiveKit's real-time platform.
 It provides pre-built components like controling IO, managing sessions, rendering transcripts, visualing audio streams, and more.

 ## Components